 A key partnership SVEF has is with Code.org, a leader in computer science outreach and official sponsor of the nation-wide Hour of Code.
 Every December, CSI organizes Hour of Code and Code Night events in schools across the Bay Area.

 CSI also supports teachers in computer science through Code.org professional development.
-We are excited to host our third computer science cohort for the 2019-2020 school year.
+We are excited to host our fifth computer science cohort for the 2020-2021 school year.
 Over 74 teachers from over 35 Bay Area school districts have participated in Computer Science Discoveries and Computer Science Principles training with SVEF!

 WELLS FARGO CHANGE THE FUTURE GRANT